skeeto/skeeto.github.com/_posts/2020-05-15-w64devkit-a-Portable-C-and-C-Development-Kit-for-Windows.markdown

 The README explains some of my decisions, but I'll summarize a few here:

 * Git.
 Important and useful, so I'd love to have it.
-But it has weird dependencies (Perl, Bourne shell, etc.), and the build system doesn't support cross-compilation.
-I'd love to see a clean, straightforward rewrite of Git in a single (appropriate) implementation language.
+But it has a weird installation (many [.zip-unfriendly symlinks][sym]) tightly-coupled with msys2, and its build system does not support cross-compilation.
-  Imagine installing the latest Git with `go get git-scm.com/git`.
-  (*Update*: [libgit2 is working on it][git2]!)
+  I'd love to see a clean, straightforward rewrite of Git in a single, appropriate implementation language.
+Imagine installing the latest Git with `go get git-scm.com/git`. (*Update*: [libgit2 is working on it][git2]!)

 * Bash.
 It's a much nicer interactive shell than BusyBox-w32 `ash`.
 But the build system doesn't support cross-compilation, and I'm not sure